 It’s 5:30PM, the kids are hungry and I’m starting to feel like a contestant on Food Network’s Chopped.
-I need to make a dinner for five out of whatever I can find in my refrigerator and pantry stat.
+I need to make a healthy meal for five out of whatever I can find in my refrigerator and pantry ASAP.
 I haven’t been to the supermarket in nearly a week and all I have is pork tenderloin, some carrots, Israeli couscous, a couple of onions, plus whatever spices and staples I normally have on hand.

 My favorite of the sites is SuperCook because I can store the staples I keep in my kitchen—butter, salt, tomato paste etc. – so I don’t need to re-enter them every time, which saves me time.
 And if I happen to be out of tomato paste, I simply delete it from my pantry for that day’s search.
 There’s also an “Exclusions” list.
 I can select individual ingredients or whole categories, like all gluten, all nuts or all meat.

 SuperCook’s recipes come from professional chefs, so I find the quality tends to be the best.
 But SuperCook.com isn’t perfect.
 For instance, I got pork chop, sausage and pork roast recipes mixed in with the pork loin recipes.
-But there are plenty of recipes to choose from, and I quickly narrowed by choices to the Pork Tenderloin with Mustard Sauce from marthastewart.com and Roasted Pork Loin with Rosemary and Garlic on recipezaar.com.
+But there are plenty of recipes to choose from, and I quickly narrowed by choices to the Pork Tenderloin with Mustard Sauce from marthastewart.com and Rosemary Pork Tenderloin on foodnetwork.com.
 If an ingredient isn’t in my pantry, it will appear in a list below the recipe name so there won’t be any surprises.

 Two other great recipe sites that let you store your pantry online are RecipeMatcher.com and RecipeKey.com.
 You won’t find recipes there from well-known pros though.
 They’re set up to let you store your own recipes and search recipes from other home cooks.